-Machine Transcription for Legal Office Assistants 3 UNITS - (A)
+CAOT 49 Machine Transcription for Legal Office Assistants 3 UNITS - (A)

+Lecture 2 hours; laboratory 2 hours.
 Prerequisites: CAOT 2 and 31 with satisfactory grades or equivalent.

 This course develops proficiency in operating transcribing machines to transcribe legal correspondence and documents, including court documents, from cassette tape.
 Emphasis is placed on spelling, proofreading, formatting, and the meaning of legal terms.